jakepresent/RouteFinder/index.md

 ### Final Interactive Map

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/map_routes/Dashboard2?:language=en-US&embed=yes&:display_count=yes&:showVizHome=no" width = '850' height = '550' scrolling='yes' ></iframe>
 Revisiting the initial map of all routes, it is now much more interactive.
 Using what we have learned so far about what makes a route easier or harder, you can filter the map based on hold types and rock shape, as well as by pure difficulty ratings of course.
+Also, you'll notice that a small jitter has been applied for routes in the same location, so all should be visible if you zoom in.

 We hope that this final map view will enable prospective outdoor climbers to more carefully review the options that exist, and choose the right sport climbing route for yourselves.